| Document Number | Revision Number | Revision Date |

 - The input language is known in advance.

-- Automatic language detection poses a risk for misclassification.
+- Automatic language detection poses a risk of misclassification.